aayush-analytica/Vendor-Performance-Analytics/README.md

 ## 📊 Dataset

-The dataset includes:
+The dataset used for this project can be found [here](https://github.com/aayush-analytica/Vendor-Performance-Analytics/blob/main/vendor_sales_summary.csv).

-- Sales transactions by brand/vendor
+It includes:

-- Purchase orders with unit pricing
+- 📦 Sales transactions by brand/vendor
-- Inventory data with turnover rates
+- 💰 Purchase orders with unit pricing
-- Profitability metrics per vendor
+- 🗃️ Inventory data with turnover rates

----
+- 📈 Profitability metrics per vendor

 ## 📌 Research Questions & KPIs